This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 For the salad

 • Start by preparing the corn.
 Using a sharp knife, cut the corn kernels off the ear.
-Drizzle one tablespoon olive oil into a 12-inch skillet over medium-high heat.
+Drizzle 1 tablespoon olive oil into a 12-inch skillet over medium-high heat.
 Add the corn kernels and cook until bright yellow and tender, 4-6 minutes.
 Remove from the heat and cool.

 • Shred the cabbage into a large mixing bowl.
-Add the shredded carrot, scallion, pepper, and cooled corn.
+Add the shredded carrot, scallion, orange pepper, and cooled corn.
 Stir to combine and pour on the dressing.

 • Stir and if serving immediately, top with tortilla chip pieces.